alphagov/paas-tech-docs/source/documentation/deploying_apps/index.md

 The two apps must be in the same [space](/orgs_spaces_users.html#spaces) to be able to connect to each other.

-### Specify the internal route in the private app's manifest
+### Specify the private route in the private app's manifest

 A [route](https://docs.cloudfoundry.org/devguide/deploy-apps/routes-domains.html#routes) [external link] is an address associated with a Cloud Foundry app.
 Cloud Foundry uses routes to send requests to apps.